 rence site, Scorto

 n Creek, MA (SC).
-We have identified and cloned two distinct AHRs (AHR1 and AHR2), ARNT2, hypoxia-inducible factors (HIFs), and an AHR repressor (AHRR) in killifish.
-The killifish AHR1 gene is highly polymorphic and AHR1 allele frequencies differ between populations of dioxin-sensitive (SC) and dioxin-resistant (NBH) fish.
+We have identified and cloned four distinct AHRs (AHR1a, AHR2a, AHR1b, and AHR2b), ARNT2, hypoxia-inducible factors (HIFs), and an AHR repressor (AHRR) in killifish.
+Killifish AHR genes are highly polymorphic and allele frequencies differ between populations of dioxin-sensitive (SC) and dioxin-resistant (NBH) fish.
+To elucidate the role of each AHR in the sensitivity and resistance to PCBs, we are using CRISPR-Cas9 genome editing technology to know out each of the AHR genes.
 These studies seek to understand mechanisms underlying differential sensitivity to the developmental toxicity of HAHs and PAHs that act through AHR-dependent signaling, and to determine the impact of evolved HAH/PAH resistance on the sensitivity to other environmental stressors.

 Genetic Variation at Aryl Hydrocarbon Receptor (AHR) Loci in populations of Atlantic Killifish (Fundulus heteroclitus) inhabiting Polluted and Reference Habitats.